Genius Kitchen Gadgets We've Discovered on TikTok

 Buying stuff because we saw it on the internet?
 Consider us influenced -- and shop our top TikTok-approved kitchen tools below.

 For many people, nugget ice cubes (like the kind Sonic uses) provide an inexplicable sense of joy.
-Now you can make your own with this countertop ice maker appliance, which produces up to 24 pounds of those glorious cubes per day without requiring a water hookup.
+Now you can make your own with this countertop ice maker appliance from GE Profile, which produces up to 24 pounds of those glorious cubes per day without requiring a water hookup.
 This model has been making the rounds on TikTok, and we spotted it in an Amazon haul from @brianneboston.

 Part kitchen gadget, part science experiment!
 Make your own pint of homemade ice cream in about 20 minutes with a combination of rock salt, ice, ice cream mix and hand-powered energy -- the ice cream forms by rolling the ball steadily rather than using electricity.
 The Play and Freeze Ice Cream Ball a fun way to create DIY desserts, and we discovered it via @rachelhutchens1.